yujiri8/yujiri.xyz/reviews/halo.md

 ### Allies

 You're almost always with another member of Noble Team through Reach's campaign.
 They're very important, especially because they're completely invincible, and I honestly wish they weren't.
 They trivialize literally any enemy attack as long as it's hitting them and not you.
 Unlike the Arbiter, you don't have to worry about them being temporarily defeated.
-Since they do damage enemies, I think you could actually just let your ally do almost all the work for most of the game, but that would be so time consuming and boring that I've never tried it.
+And since they do damage enemies, I think you could actually just let your ally do almost all the work for most of the game, but that would be so time consuming and boring that I've never tried it.

 ### Weapons